Iraq to trade crude oil for Iranian gas to resolve power debt -PM | Headlines

 Iraq to trade crude oil for Iranian gas to resolve power debt -PM

-Even those procedures are complicated, and "contribute to unwanted delays in making the payments, and subsequently the funds are not paid to the Iranians", Farhad Alaaldin, foreign affairs adviser to the prime minister, told Reuters.
-By trading Iraqi crude for Iranian gas, Sudani said, Iraq would avoid the rolling power cuts that have become the norm in summer until it can complete gas capture and extraction projects that would see the country become self-sufficient.
+By trading Iraqi crude for Iranian gas, Sudani said, Iraq would avoid rolling power cuts every summer while working to complete gas capture and extraction projects that would help make the country self-sufficient.
+"We can't for the next two or three years come to citizens every summer and tell them: 'They stopped the gas, they started the gas'," he said.

 - Country: